Non-fungible token: Money laundering

-Auction platforms for NFT sales may face regulatory pressure to comply with anti-money laundering legislation.
-Gou Wenjun, the director of the Anti-Money Laundering Monitoring and Analysis Centre for the People's Bank of China, expressed that NFTs could "easily become money-laundering tools."
-Gou elaborated that there is increasing unlawful exploitation of various new cryptographic technologies and that illicit actors often self-identify as innovators of the financial technology sector.
+Auction platforms for NFTs may face regulatory pressure to comply with anti-money laundering legislation.
+Gou Wenjun, the director of a monitoring centre for the People's Bank of China, said that NFTs could "easily become money-laundering tools".
+He pointed to unlawful exploitation of cryptographic technologies and said that illicit actors often presented themselves as innovators in financial technology.

-A February 2022 study from the United States Treasury assessed that there was "some evidence of money laundering risk in the high-value art market," including through "the emerging digital art market, such as the use of non-fungible tokens (NFTs)."
+A 2022 study from the United States Treasury assessed that there was "some evidence of money laundering risk in the high-value art market", including through "the emerging digital art market, such as the use of non-fungible tokens (NFTs)".
 The study considered how NFT transactions may be a simpler option for laundering money through art by avoiding the transportation or insurance complications in trading physical art.
 Several NFT exchanges were labeled as virtual asset service providers that may be subject to Financial Crimes Enforcement Network regulations.
-In March 2022, two people were charged for the execution of a $1,000,000 NFT scheme through wire fraud.
+In March 2022, two people were charged for the execution of a million-dollar NFT scheme through wire fraud.

-The European Union has yet to establish specific regulations to combat money laundering through NFTs.
-The European Commission announced in July 2022 that it is planning to draw regulations regarding that issue by 2024.
+The European Commission announced in July 2022 that it was planning to draw up regulations to combat money laundering by 2024.